Understanding Western Philosophy

-Philosophers studied might range from Socrates, Plato and Aristotle, to Kant, Nietzsche and Langer, amongst others, and students will be encouraged to consider the work of historical and contemporary philosophers in light of their own experiences, and to address the question whether philosophy is still relevant in our lives today.
+Philosophers studied will range from ancient Greek thinkers such as Socrates, Plato and Aristotle, to western philsophers such as Kant, Nietzsche and Langer, amongst others.
+You will be encouraged to consider the work of historical and contemporary philosophers in light of your own experiences, and to address the question whether philosophy is still relevant in our lives today.

 The course is aimed at complete beginners, and so no previous knowledge of philosophy is necessary.

 - Week 1: Introduction: What is Philosophy? - Philosophy as Activity, Method and Body of Knowledge